From Zero to an Interactive Social Robot using ROS4HRI and LLMs

 1: base robot supervisor [python]

-2: robot supervisor with intents handler [python]
+2: robot supervisor with pre-filled intent handlers [python]

 Your choice?
 1